IN THIS POST:

 - Optimal completion designs should take not only engineering and subsurface considerations, but also the relative confidence the model has in its predictions.

 Analysis like this can be used to further study and drive better business decisions to maximize returns.
-If you would like to learn more about our software or have questions about this analysis, drop us a line and we will get in touch.
+If you would like to learn more about our oil and gas well planning software or have questions about this analysis, drop us a line and we will get in touch.